sagemath/trac_to_gh/Issue 7983.md

 # Issue 7983: Notion of descent/major index in tableau.py is not mathematically standard

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7983

 Original creator: jbandlow